Name: banana (Musa species and cultivars).

-Keep the following in mind when planting a banana palm:
+Keep the following in mind when planting a banana tree:

-Follow these tips and your banana palm will thrive:
+Follow these tips and your banana tree will thrive:

+Bananas today are largely sterile so propagation is generally conducted by division.
 Around the stem of plants you'll see pups or suckers start to appear.
 These need to be pruned off as they can sap energy from the main stem.
-Leave at least one strong sucker per plant as a banana will die once it has fruited, and the pup you retain then becomes the new plant.
-Excess suckers should be carefully removed.

-Banana palms may also suffer from root rot if the soil is too wet.
+The biggest problems with banana trees come from wildlife taking the fruit, which can be managed using nets.
+They may suffer from root rot if the soil is too wet.